Scholarships, Endowments and Facilities

 Throughout our history, many generous donors have contributed to CHCA’s mission by setting up named and unnamed scholarships for financial aid, academic achievement, service learning trips, and more.
 Named scholarships can be started with a minimum gift of $50,000.
 Examples include:

-The Schott International Student Scholarship Fund – started by Bill Schott to allow high school students from Eastern Europe, Guatemala and Mexico to spend a year at CHCA.
+The Schott International Student Scholarship Fund – started by Bill Schott to allow high school students from Eastern Europe, Guatemala, Mexico, and other under-represented countries to experience a CHCA education.

 The Hope Scholarship – funded by Sue and John Topits to help CHCA students and families suffering a severe, long term financial hardship and in need of hope.